Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Archiving features

-Additional tools for data management include ElastiCache that stores cache information.
-Redshift for warehouse data storage, Neptune for graphic files, and other tools.
+Additional tools for data management include ElastiCache which stores cache information, Redshift for warehouse data storage, Neptune for graphic files, and other tools.

 Archiving features